-“Twentieth century personal archives” is a research project on contemporary personal archives in Veneto, which was conducted between 2009 and 2017 by the Veneto Region in partnership with Fondazione Benetton Studi Ricerche.
+“Twentieth century personal archives” is a research project on the personal contemporary archives in Veneto, realized from 2009 to 2017 by the Veneto Region, in partnership with Fondazione Benetton Studi Ricerche.

 The aim of the research, realized in several stages, was the systematical survey of an archival reality increasingly widespread, in need of specific attentions and specific disciplinary cognitive approaches, both for the quantity and the nature of the materials included in the collections and for their relevance as source of study for contemporary history and culture.